herbglitchYT/archeus_videos/0000_vector/Script.md

 Now we can decrease the `currentSize` by one.

-We should check to see if the current size is the same as half the capacity or if the capacity is one (there is no reason to have a capacity of zero), and if it is neither of those two things, we don't need to do anything else so we can return.
+We should check to see if the current size is not the same as half the capacity or if the capacity is one (there is no reason to have a capacity of zero), and if it is either of those two things, we don't need to do anything else so we can return.

 Now we can now safely half the capacity, so we'll bit shift right.
 Again, if you are uncomfortable bit shifting, feel free to do integer division by two.
 And we can `realloc` again to size down and copy the contents
 ```c